ananthamurthy/rho-matlab/README.md

 # rho-matlab
-The code base is to use pre-existing physiology data from calcium imaging to generate synthetic data, and analyse for Time Cells using 6 methods (8 algorithms).
+The code base is to use pre-existing physiology data from calcium imaging to generate synthetic data, and analyse for Time Cells using various analysis algorithms.
+The analysis algorithms have since been updated to much faster and better performing Python/C++ implementations (see https://github.com/BhallaLab/TimeCellAnalysis).
+Here, we look at how to synthesize dF/F datasets (as cells, trials, frames).

-DEMO OPTION 1 (Terminal call)
+SYNTHESIS DEMO OPTION 1 (Terminal call)
 As a demo one can call the "synthesisDemo.m" script located in "../rho-matlab/demos/", which uses the configuration file (may be edited) "setupSynthDataParams4Demo.m" (same directory).
 The idea here is to have the most straightforward code run possible, for first time users.

 1. Open a terminal window and navigate to the your local directory where the "TimeCellAnalysis" repository was cloned, and step into "rho-matlab/demos".